spring-jdbc-crud/simplejdbcmapper/README.md

  sjm.deleteById(Product.class, 5);

  /*
-  For custom queries which retrieve mapped objects use getSqlColumns() to get the columns for the sql to work with EntityRowMapper (see its javadoc).
+  To retrieve mapped objects use getSqlColumns() to get the columns for the sql to work with EntityRowMapper (see its javadoc).
 Note in this case the 'name' property is mapped to the 'product_name' column.
  */
  String sql = """